Your art has to do with body positivity and sexual liberation (among other things). What…

 Olia Svetlanova

-Interview with the CGI artist
+Interview with the CGI artist2 February 2021

 The work of artist Olia Svetlanova (@oliasvetlanova_) utilises her CGI skills, as well as the sharing power of social media to create her own, ever-changing, virtual identities.